26.2 The Marathon Training Website

 Try it out!

-Are you currently training for a marathon?
-Download our e-book '26.2' Marathon Training Tips and find how you can conquer the 26.2 miles
+Download our informative e-book '26.2' Marathon Training Tips and find how you can conquer the 26.2 mile distance.
+You will learn the best ways to:

 • meet your marathon goal